 c) the new CBA kicks in in 2011, which will inevitably favour the teams.

 Nonetheless, declining his option and locking him up for a few years with the benefit of a qualifying offer on their side remains a possibility until it isn’t.
 If they don’t take the risk, they’ll have to pay up in 18 months time, or else lose him.
 And while I like Jason Thompson, Carl Landry is better.

 It would be best for all concerned if Larry Hughes never suits up for them.

 (Also not exactly sure they need McGuire, just another forward who won’t play.
 But never mind.
 The pick that they traded to get him is top 41 protected, and thus irrelevant.
 And the cash will come in handy.)

 The Bulls and Bucks both did two trades, including one with each other.
-Chicago was determined to find some more 2010 free agency money, as well they should be, so they dumped two average players for four mediocre-to-bad ones to ensure it.
-They first traded John Salmons to the Bucks for the expiring contracts of Hakim Warrick and Joe Alexander.
-And later they followed that up by trading Tyrus Thomas to Charlotte for Ronald Murray, Acie Law and a future first round draft pick.
-One that won't get until at least 2012 due to the outstanding first that Charlotte already owes Minnesota (Ty Lawson deal) via Denver (Alexis Ajinca deal).
+Chicago was determined to find some more 2010 free agency money, as well they should be, so they dumped two average players for four mediocre ones to ensure it.
+They first traded John Salmons to the Bucks for the expiring contracts of Hakim Warrick and Joe Alexander, and later they followed that up by trading Tyrus Thomas to Charlotte for Ronald Murray, Acie Law and a future first-round draft pick.
+One that won’t convey until at least 2012 due to the outstanding first that Charlotte already owes Minnesota (Ty Lawson deal) via Denver (Alexis Ajinca deal).

-(They were also pretty determined to shift Kirk Hinrich, but found that there wasn't much of a market for a 29 year old backup calibre guard with no obvious position, earning $9.5 milion to shoot 38% in the worst season of his career.
+(They were also pretty determined to shift Kirk Hinrich, but found that there wasn’t much of a market for a 29-year-old backup guard with no obvious position, earning $9.5 million to shoot 38% in the worst season of his career.
 This is perhaps unsurprising.
-But Kurt is awesome, so we'll be fine with keep him for a bit longer.)
+But Kurt is awesome, so we’ll be fine with keep him for a bit longer.)

 The Bulls now have the following contract situation next summer;